Online Medical Care and Points|How Cashback Works and a Health-First Way to Use It

 Online medical care / online clinics, where you can see a doctor via smartphone, is a service where initial registration or a consultation is sometimes a point-site offer.
 The service invests advertising money to win users, and part of it comes back as a performance reward to users who register/consult via a point site.
 Paying the consultation and medication fees with a cashback method too turns part of medical costs you needed anyway into cashback.

 That said, medicine concerns health, and whether to see a doctor or which medication to use is decided based on symptoms and the judgment of a doctor or pharmacist — never by cashback size.
-This guide organizes, with health as the top priority, the difference between "earned on registration" and "earned on consultation/purchase", the thinking of judging whether a consultation was needed anyway, the steps to make consultation/medication fees cheaper with payment cashback, cautions on subscriptions/cancellation, and cases where you must consult a doctor or pharmacist.
+This guide organizes, with health as the top priority, the difference between "earned on registration" and "earned on consultation/purchase", the thinking of judging whether a consultation was needed anyway, which cases suit online care and which do not, the steps to make consultation/medication fees cheaper with payment cashback, cautions on subscriptions/cancellation, and cases where you must consult a doctor or pharmacist.
 For OTC medicine, see the Drugstore Guide; for test kits, the Mail Test Kit Guide; and for insurance, the Insurance Quotes Guide.

 Telling "Earned on Registration" from "Earned on Consultation/Purchase"